Kurento/kurento/source/user/writing_modules.rst

    mkdir build/ && cd build/
    cmake .. -DGENERATE_JS_CLIENT_PROJECT=TRUE

 This generates a ``build/js/`` directory, containing all the client code.
 You can now manually copy this code to your application.
-Alternatively, you can use :term:`Bower` (for *Browser JavaScript*) or :term:`NPM` (for *Node*).
+Alternatively, you can use :term:`Bower` (for *Browser JavaScript*) or :term:`NPM` (for *Node.js*).
 To do that, you should add your JavaScript module as a dependency in your *bower.json* or *package.json* file, respectively:

 .. code-block:: json-object